-Upon the coming into force of this Law, or any part of it, subject to the terms of any applicable Coordination Agreement:
+Upon the coming into force of this Law, subject to the terms of any applicable Coordination Agreement:

-- (a) All provincial Court child protection proceedings, including transfer of guardianship proceedings, in relation to Awasisak residing off the Reserve are deemed to be stayed unless consented to by Council or their designate; - (b) at the written request of the Onisohkamakewak, a Province will immediately transfer the file of an Awasis in the Custody of the Province to the Onisohkamakewak; - (c) the Onisohkamakewak will be deemed to have assumed Custody of an

-Awasis in the Custody of a Province when the Awasis's file has been transferred from the Province to the Onisohkamakewak, or 30 days have elapsed since the request for the file was received by the Province, whichever is sooner;

-- (d) until the file has been so transferred, the current status of an Awasis in the Custody of the Province continues, but - (e) the Onisohkamakewak will be consulted before any decisions are made with respect to the Awasis.
+- (a) all Court proceedings, including private guardianship proceedings, relating to Awasisak in the Custody of a Province are deemed to be stayed; - (b) at the written request of the Onisohkamakewak, a Province will immediately transfer the file of an Awasis in the Custody of the Province to the Onisohkamakewak; - (c) the Onisohkamakewak will be deemed to have assumed Custody of an Awasis in the Custody of a Province when the Awasis's file has been transferred from the Province to the Onisohkamakewak, or 30 days have elapsed since the request for the file was received by the Province, whichever is sooner; - (d) until the file has been so transferred, the current status of an Awasis in the Custody of the Province continues, but - (e) the Onisohkamakewak will be consulted before any decisions are made with respect to the Awasis.
 Any decision made without consultation with the Onisohkamakewak is deemed to be void.